 Yes, I was taught to budget and save, but that took the form of me putting money in a bank account and spending it when I had saved enough for the product I was saving for.
 I wasn’t aware of the other financial products I could have employed, and I certainly didn’t understand what a stock was, even in high school.

-Our nation has racked up $15 trillion in debt — obviously our leadership isn’t doing much better than we are as individuals.
+Our nation has racked up $15 trillion in debt and needs IVA advice more than any individual in debt — obviously our leadership isn’t doing much better than we are as individuals.

 And so, community, it is up to us to arm the next generation with a financial education.
 Sharing books like “How Ella Grew an Electric Guitar” with tweens is a good start.